hasura/learn-graphql/tutorials/graphql/intro-graphql/tutorial-site/content/graphql-vs-rest.md

 ![GraphQL API example](https://graphql-engine-cdn.hasura.io/learn-hasura/assets/graphql-react/rest-api.png)

 The core of REST API revolves around resources.
-Resources are identified by URLs and request type (GET, POST etc)
+Resources are identified by URLs and request type (GET, POST etc.).

 If your API server was a GraphQL server instead, this is what your API calls would look like: